ALARA Principle: Minimizing Radiation Dose in Radiography

 Proper Collimation

+Collimation is a concept of optimizing the X-ray beam towards the target source.
 It helps avoid unwanted radiation exposure to adjacent tissues and reduces scattering of radiation.
+These help in better diagnostic images with minimum radiation to the patients.

 Lead Shielding

+Lead shielding used in radiology includes lead aprons, thyroid shielding, and gonadal shielding.
+These are used in protecting sensitive organs from unwanted radiation exposure during medical imaging exams.
 Along with these devices, always take care of the patient’s radiation dose, which will lead to a reduction in the radiation dose.

 Patient Positioning

+Patient position is very important to get better diagnostic results, as positioning ensures the right body part is going to be exposed.
 Many immobilization devices are also used to stabilize the body part, and these reduce movement to zero, which helps to obtain the best still X-ray images.

 Avoid Repetition

+Proper patient positioning, use of immobilization devices, and use of the ALARA principle effectively reduce the radiation dose of every exposure.
 As these give final diagnostic images at once, this saves the patient from additional radiation doses and also saves cost, resources, and time for health care.

 Implement in Fluoroscopy

+Fluoroscopy uses higher radiation than usual diagnostic exams.
 Here, the ALARA principle must be accounted for to minimize the continuous radiation exposure to the patients.

 These are the few applications considered while using the ALARA principle in radiography, as it helps radiographers obtain the best diagnostic X-ray images and take care of unwanted radiation exposure.